 Mass Innovation Nights – the Boston region is the home of the original Innovation Nights events.
 It all started in April 2009 as Mass Innovation Nights (MIN) with a website and a monthly event designed to help local innovators increase the buzz around new products and companies.
 Every month ten companies bring new products to the event and the social media community turns out to blog, tweet, post pictures and video, add product mentions to LinkedIn and Facebook statuses, and otherwise help spread the word.

-In the last seven years, the events have helped to:
+In the last nine years, the events have helped to:

 -- Connect dozens of job seekers and hiring managers

 Held once a month (usually the second Wednesday of the month), registration and networking at 6:00 p.m., presentations start showing at 7:00 p.m., the live events allow local companies to show off local innovation (you must be local to participate as a product launcher).
 The Experts Corner team has one-on-one conversations with start-ups and entrepreneurs.
 Innovation Nights are held on site at various venues who donate their space to further the cause of local innovation.
 We’ve held events at Google, LogMeIn, Autodesk, MITRE, TripAdvisor, Bullhorn Inc and more.

 In 2013, the organization celebrated its 500th product launch with a special event in May.
 Research conducted by the organizers shows that among the first 500 product launchers there were more than 20 mergers and acquisitions, the companies had collectively raised more than $600 million in funding (angel and venture capital), and created more than 600 new jobs.
 In July of 2017, these numbers had increased to 1000 new products and more than $2.1 billion in funding.